QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 The next code generates  figures that plot  policy functions for a continuation Ramsey planner.

+The dotted line is the 45 degree line.

-The left figure shows the choice of $\theta'$ chosen by a continuation Ramsey planner who inherits $\theta$.
+The blue line shows  the choice of $\theta'$ chosen by a continuation Ramsey planner who inherits $\theta$.

-The right figure plots a continuation Ramsey planner's choice of
+The green line shows a  continuation Ramsey planner's choice of
 $\mu$ as a function of an inherited $\theta$.

-**Request for Humphrey** Please consolidate the right figure into the left figure.
-We'll just plot
-$\theta_{t+1}$ as function of  $\theta_t$, $\mu_t$ as a function of $\theta_t$, and the 45degree line
-all on the same graph.
-Something pretty will happen.
-We'll have to relabel the legends so that it is clear what is being plotted.
-Can you please do this?

-When we are done with this beautiful new graph, I'll want to move it forward in the lecture.
-It should go before some of the above graphs -- it sets the stage for  the dynamics that are played out in those graphs.

-Thanks!

-**end of request for Humphrey**
+The blue and green lines intersect each other and the 45 degree line at $\theta_{\infty}^R$.

 ```{code-cell} ipython3
 def plot_policy_functions(clq):